rzzzwilson/DigitalVFO/README.rst

 ======

 The code now allows selection of frequency in the manner designed, and the frequency and selected digit are restored on power-up.
+Next, add in the DDS-60 control code.

 About
 -----